learn-co-curriculum/pfwtfp-bug-fix-lab/README.md

 ## A Basic Problem

 For centuries now, banks have made mortgages available to the public so that they can buy real estate.
-While mortgages have evolved a lot, the fundamental idea is that for a long time, you'll pay interest on the amount you owe the bank.
-After you have made all your payments, the bank will have received back their original amount _but will also_ have all the money you paid in interest.
-How much is that original amount _plus_ the total of all interest payments?
+While mortgages have evolved a lot, the fundamental idea is that for a long time, you'll pay interest on the amount you owe the bank (the original cost of the property).
+After you have made _all_ your payments, the bank will have received back their original amount _but will also_ have all the money you paid in interest.
+How much is that original property cost _plus_ the total of all interest payments?
 How much is the "total cost" of the loan?

 Computers are great at calculating things like this.
 Let's use a Ruby class to tell us the answer.